axelv/crypto/README.md

 AV: Change the typdef 'unsigned char' to uint8_t etc.

 **OPTIMISATIONS**
-- Montgomery Mult:change 8 bit operands to 32 bit in the future (might give boost to efficiency).
+- M: Montgomery Mult:change 8 bit operands to 32 bit in the future (might give boost to efficiency).
 [Very difficult]
 - Exponentiation: We mostly need squaring so maybe implement a more efficient MontSq(x) instead of MontMult(x,x)
 - General restructuring of crypto code might give little boost?
-- Remove the constant calling of mod_inverse (will save about 0.5M cycles)
+- M: Remove the constant calling of mod_inverse (will save about 0.5M cycles)

 ##Notes: